omriharel/deej/README.md

 ## Build your own!

-Building `deej` is very simple.
+Building deej is very simple.
 You only need a few relatively cheap parts - it's an excellent starter project (and my first Arduino project, personally).
 Remember that if you need any help or have a question that's not answered here, you can always [join the deej Discord server](https://discord.gg/nf88NJu).

-Build `deej` for yourself, or as an awesome gift for your gaming buddies!
+Build deej for yourself, or as an awesome gift for your gaming buddies!

 ### FAQ

 I've started a highly focused effort of writing a proper FAQ page for deej, covering many basic and advanced topics.

-It is still _very much a work-in-progress_, but I'm happy to [share it in its current state](https://faq.deej.rocks) in hopes that it at least covers some questions you might have.
+It is still _very much a work-in-progress_, but I'm happy to [share it in its current state](./docs/faq/faq.md) in hopes that it at least covers some questions you might have.

-> FAQ feedback in our community Discord is strongly encouraged, thank you!
+FAQ feedback in our [community Discord](https://discord.gg/nf88NJu) is strongly encouraged :)

 ### Build video